How to Use SnowSQL to Interact with Snowflake

 Log in with SnowSQL

-Start connect with Snowflake with snowsql by type below command, account_identifier is the one you received at email, the * part, https://**.snowflakecomputing.com.
+Start connecting to Snowflake with SnowSQL by typing the command below.
+The account_identifier is the one you received in the email — the * part of https://***.snowflakecomputing.com.

 snowsql -a <account_identifier> -u <user_name>

-Once successful start terminal window with snowsql, you can start to type SQL command for DML or DDL now.
+Once you successfully start a terminal window with SnowSQL, you can begin typing SQL commands for DML or DDL.

-This command will create database sf_test, by default this will create under the public schema.
+This command will create a database called sf_test.
+By default, this will be created under the public schema.

 CREATE or REPLACE DATABASE sf_test;